wp-plugins/kb-advanced-rss-widget/README.txt

 * `[opts:date=...]` - For displaying the `[pubdate]` field nicely.
 * `[opts:trim=40]` - For trimming a field to 40 characters in length.
 * `[opts:ltrim=50]` - For trimming 50 characters off the left (beginning) of a field.
 * `[opts:bypasssecurity=1]` - For allowing a field's javascript through, if necessary.
 Use carefully.
+Disabled in WPMU.
 * `[opts:loop=true]` - For subarrays.
 See example above.
 You'll also use `beforeloop` and `afterloop`.
 * `[opts:subfield=...]` - Alternative syntax for displaying a specific field from an array.
 See example above.